Canada–Israel relations: Diplomatic relations in the 20th century

 In the 1970s, the issue of Canadian complicity in the Arab economic warfare against Israel became an issue, particularly as cooperation with the boycott was illegal in the U.S., and was inconsistent with Canada's declaratory role as a global peace-maker.
 Ontario and Manitoba adopted anti-boycott policies, leading Prime Minister Pierre Trudeau to consider federal legislation to prohibit Canadians and Canadian companies from cooperating with the Arab economic boycott of Israel.
 When corporate interests dealing with Arab and Muslim opposed the legislation, fearing a backlash, Trudeau allowed the legislation to die.

 During Brian Mulroney's time in office, Canada's support for Israel received strong public endorsement during the Gulf War, during which Iraqi missiles were fired into Israel from occupied Kuwait.
 Canadian forces were part of the United States-led coalition against Ba'athist Iraq during this time.

 In the multilateral negotiations that took place after the 1991 Madrid Conference, Canada agreed to head the multilateral working group on Palestinian refugee issues.
 Although a number of meetings were held and different options were discussed, no agreements were reached.
 In 1995, the multilateral talks reached an impasse.

-Since 1995 Palestine has had a diplomatic delegation, Palestinian General Delegation to Canada, in Ottawa.
+Since 1995, Palestine has had a diplomatic delegation, the Palestinian General Delegation to Canada, in Ottawa.
 This flowed from the decision of the Jean Chretien government in support of the Oslo Accords.